Parliament of Montenegro

 The Parliament of Montenegro (Skupština Crne Gore / Скупштина Црне Горе) is the unicameral legislature of Montenegro.
 The Parliament currently has 81 members, with each member elected to a four-year term.
 Following the 2006 independence referendum, the Parliament declared and ratified the independence of Montenegro on 3 June 2006.
-Members of the house are elected using proportional representation.
+Members of the Parliament are elected using proportional representation.

 History

 The Parliament of Montenegro was initially established by the Constitution of the Principality of Montenegro in 1905 and was called the Popular Assembly (Narodna skupština).
 It had a limited legislative role, limited by the authority of the Knjaz (Prince).
 The first parliament was constituted in 1906.
 Following the incorporation of the Kingdom of Montenegro into the Kingdom of Yugoslavia in 1918, the Parliament of Montenegro was disbanded until World War II.
-The Parliament was reinstated in 1944, in the form of the Montenegrin Antifascist Assembly of National Liberation (CASNO), which changed its name to the Montenegrin National Assembly, and later the National Assembly.
-This lasted until 1946, when a new Assembly was elected for the FR Montenegro, a constituent republic within the SFR Yugoslavia.
+The Parliament was reinstated in 1944, in the form of the Montenegrin Anti-Fascist Assembly of National Liberation (CASNO), which changed its name to the Montenegrin National Assembly, and later the National Assembly.
+This lasted until 1946, when a new Assembly was elected for the Socialist Republic of Montenegro, a constituent republic within the SFR Yugoslavia.
 The current parliament is the 23rd since the foundation of the Parliament.